What Recent Market Trends Mean for IMAC Holdings Inc.'s (BACK) Stock - News Heater

 Conclusion

-To wrap up, the performance of IMAC Holdings Inc. (BACK) has been bad in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+To put it simply, IMAC Holdings Inc. (BACK) has had a bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.